Uruguay cruises past 10-man Ecuador in Copa America opener

+BELO HORIZONTE, Brazil (AP) — Uruguay started the Copa America in style, showing why it’s considered a top favorite for the South American title.

-BELO HORIZONTE, Brazil (AP) — Edinson Cavani and Luis Suarez led Uruguay to a comfortable 4-0 win over 10-man Ecuador in the Copa America on Sunday.
+With Edinson Cavani and Luis Suarez in top form, Uruguay earned a comfortable 4-0 win over 10-man Ecuador in its opening match on Sunday.

-Uruguay also scored with Nicolas Lodeiro and an own-goal by Ecuadorean defender Arturo Mina in the Group C match at the Mineirao Stadium.
+Cavani, Suarez and Nicolas Lodeiro scored in the first half, and an own-goal by Ecuadorean defender Arturo Mina after halftime sealed the victory for a dominant Uruguayan squad in the Group C match at the Mineirao Stadium.

+“It was an important first step for us,” Cavani said.
+“We have to try to keep this momentum during the rest of the tournament.”

 Uruguay played with an extra man from the 24th minute after Ecuador’s Jose Quintero was red-carded for elbowing Lodeiro during a ball dispute.
 Quintero was initially given a yellow card, but video review determined he deserved a red.